Projects

 Tech: Python, JavaScript, gRPC, pytest, industrial protocols

-Tech: Python, AWS S3, MSI, pkg, Bash, Visual Basic
+Tech: Python, AWS S3, MSI, pkg, Bash, Visual Basic, WiX Toolset, pkgbuild

-A key feature was the ability to define custom logic for each component using standard Python files.
-This made it straightforward to edit specific files based on the platform, component name, version number, brand (for white label support), language, and other variables.
-Resources could also be included conditionally based on a specialized folder naming scheme.
+A key feature was the ability to define custom logic for each component using standard Python code.
+This made it easy to modify specific files conditionally based on the platform, language, build flags, and other variables.

-Other features included postinstall scripts, S3 upload/download, multi-language translation support, and automated Apple code signing.
+Other features included white label branding support, S3 upload/download, multi-language translation, and automated Apple code signing.

 Personal Website